 - The original recipe called for 3/4 cup of sugar, which is overkill in my estimation, especially with the 1/2 cup of honey.
 I’ve used as little as 1/4 cup and have still come away with family pleasing results.

 - Whole wheat flour can be substituted for the white flour.
 I don’t usually do that when I’m making a chocolate chip version, but it works nicely with the raisin type.
 A 50/50 mix of white and wheat is a good option too.

 - If you want to make a chocolate version, leave out the cinnamon, and substitute chocolate chips for the raisins.
-Mini chips work really well, but in my area they’re more expensive then regular chips, so I use the normal size.
+Mini chips work really well but you can use either.

 - 2 cups quick cooking oats

 - 3/4 cup raisins or chocolate chips

 - 1/2 teaspoon ground cinnamon (if using raisins)

 - 1/2 cup chopped English walnuts (optional)

 - 1/2 cup vegetable oil or melted butter